Colkerr/ESP8266-and-Pro-Mini-battery-techniques/README.md

+# Summary of Low Power techniques with ESP*** and Pro Mini
 Aiming to help anyone trying to run ESP*** from battery (and mention of Pro Mini also).
 Not going to repeat in detail what is well described elsewhere but it took me 2 years to find and get working these 'tricks' so hoping this speeds it up for others.
 This will grow week by week as my code examples are all customised and embedded in large code systems now so I have to extract and test, but I should have kept notes so this will be my repository for remembering and reusing code sections.
 Will cover: ESP version, deepSleep, WiFi power use, OTA, AP, ESP_Now, variable persistence (RTC memory, LittleFS, CRC), state management.
 I only consider cheap, easy to source and easy program using Arduino IDE ESP*** and Pro Mini development boards
 ## Low power basics.
 Pro Mini has a lower power requirement than ESP*** and the dev board needs a little modification for low power.
 The LED and regulator have to be removed and there are good descriptions elsewhere for doing this.
 A huge advantage of the Pro Mini is its wide voltage supply requirement.
 I'm talking now about the 3.3v 8 MHz version.
 I am able to run one from a supercapacitor and small solar panel because it runs happily from 5v down to 1.8v,.
 I did have to switch off brown out detection though.
 To get as low as 1.8v it's supposed to be neccesary to reduce the clock speed but I haven't found this neccessary' perhaps because when the voltage gets that low I have it in deepSleep and only waking up to check the supercapacitor vlotage.